Mikestriken/GitCAD/README.md

    - This prevents FreeCAD overwritting readonly (locked) files.
    - Git is your new backup policy lol

-3. Download and extract release into the root of your FreeCAD project's git repository.
+3. Download and extract the latest release into the root of your FreeCAD project's git repository.

 4. Run the initialization script:
    *Note: Linux users will need to make the script executable with `chmod`*